 The Peace Palace Library Lecture Series are open to everyone.
 They are especially interesting for researchers and students, as well as diplomats, international civil servants, journalists and other professionals working in the field of public international law.

-Documentary Film 'Justice for Sale' on criminal Justice in the Democratic Republic of Congo (DRC)
+Documentary Film 'Justice for Sale' on Criminal Justice in the Democratic Republic of Congo (DRC), June 26, 2012.

 On June 26 2012, The Peace Palace Library held a screening of the award-winning Documentary Film Justice For Sale about the criminal justice system in the Democratic Republic of Congo (DRC) by Dutch Documentary filmmakers Ilse & Femke van Velzen .
 The documentary was introduced by Dr. Janine Ubink, an expert on African legal issues from the Van Vollenhoven Institute of Leiden University.
 After the screening finished, the Question & Answer took place and audience members interacted with Ilse & Femke van Velzen.
 The Lecture was attended by over 85 people.
 The Documentary provoked many reactions from audience members.
 Some sent us their thoughts and opinions.
 Watch video and read more.

-Fourth lecture about the Abyei Arbitration between the Government of Sudan and the Sudan People's Liberation Movement
+Abyei Arbitration between the Government of Sudan and the Sudan People's Liberation Movement, November 30, 2012.

-The first Peace Palace Library Lecture took place on the 23rd of May 2011, inside the seminar room of the Peace Palace.
-Simon Minks, Public Prosecutor to the Court of Appeal in The Hague, and Roel van Rossum, Coordinating Vice-President at the District Court The Hague, discussed the van Anraat Case, and the challenges Dutch courts face when dealing with complex issues of international criminal law.
+The first Peace Palace Library Lecture took place in the seminar room of the Peace Palace.
+Simon Minks, Public Prosecutor to the Court of Appeal in The Hague, and Roel van Rossum, coordinating Vice-President at the District Court The Hague, discussed the Van Anraat Case, and the challenges Dutch courts face when dealing with complex issues of international criminal law.
 The lecture was organized in close cooperation with the JASON Institute.